MIPU Header

 • encourage all employees to develop their skills with barriers faced by specific groups identified and action taken to address them.

-Minister for Infrastructure and Public utilities
+Minister of Infrastructure and Public utilities

 MIPU Regulators